aehrc/isling/README.md

 # AAV integration detection pipeline

 Inherited from Laurence Wilson.
-He wrote it to detect AAV integration sites in data from mice (FRG or wild-type) treated with AAV, from collaborators at Westmead (CMRI).
+He wrote it to detect AAV integration sites (chimeric reads only) in data from mice (FRG or wild-type) treated with AAV, from collaborators at Westmead (CMRI).

+Pipeline requires conda and snakemake.
+Currently have conda environment called `snakemake`, which I'm activating in wrapper script `run_ints.sh`.
+This runs the pipeline on the cluster (cluster config `cluster.json`), using conda to fufill dependencies (`envs/*.yml` contains specifications of conda environments).

 ## Changes from original pipeline